openfga/openfga/docs/check/README.md

 Each operand of the union rewrite is evaluated concurrently, and we return the first path that resolves to an `{allowed: true}` outcome.
 If no such path exists (e.g. we evaluate all paths and none lead to a truthy outcome), then we return `{allowed: false}`.
 The implementation of this can be seen in the [graph#union](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/check.go#L254) resolver.

-Lets now consider the following model and tuples:
+Lets now consider the following m and tuples:
 ```
-model
+m
   schema 1.1

 type user